raindropio/help/docs/using/ai-suggestions/index.md

 Although some **manual sorting is necessary** to fine-tune the AI and fix any errors.

 :::info
 You get **your own private AI categorization model** based on your data.
 Your data never used for training.
+We use an **open-source model on our servers**, ensuring your data never leaves. **No public APIs are used** (such as OpenAI, ChatGPT, Google, etc).
 :::

 :::note